 Hopefully, these TIPS will be helpful to you in the future in the case of employees leaving your practice.
 Print off the blog and review it whenever an employee is leaving.

-Posted on May 7, 2015, in Administrative Law Judge, Administrative Remedies, Alleged Overpayment, Audits, Dental Medicaid Providers, Dentistry Services, DHHS, Division of Medical Assistance, Employee Issues, Extrapolations, Health Care Providers and Services, Lawsuit, Legal Analysis, Legal Remedies for Medicaid Providers, Medicaid, Medicaid Appeals, Medicaid Attorney, Medicaid Audits, Medicaid Contracts, Medicaid Providers, Medicaid Reimbursements, Medicaid Services, Medicare, Medicare Attorney, Medicare Audits, NC, NCTracks, North Carolina, OAH, Office of Administrative Hearings, Program Integrity, Provider Medicaid Contracts, Suspension of Medicaid Payments, Tax Dollars, Tentative Notices of Overpayment and tagged Alleged Overpayments, Attorney client privilege, DHHS, Division of Medical Assistance, DMA, Employee issues, Extrapolations, Former employee, Health care provider, Medicaid, Medicaid Attorney; Medicaid Lawyer; Medicare Attorney Medicare Lawyer, Medicaid Audits, Medicaid Reimbursments, Medicaid Services, Medicare, Medicare Audits, Medicare Reimbursements, North Carolina, Tentative Notices of Overpayment.
+Posted on May 7, 2015, in Administrative Law Judge, Administrative Remedies, Alleged Overpayment, Dental Medicaid Providers, Dentistry Services, Division of Medical Assistance, Employee Issues, Extrapolations, Health Care Providers and Services, Lawsuit, Legal Analysis, Legal Remedies for Medicaid Providers, Medicaid, Medicaid Appeals, Medicaid Attorney, Medicaid Audits, Medicaid Contracts, Medicaid Providers, Medicaid Reimbursements, Medicaid Services, Medicare, Medicare and Medicaid Provider Audits, Medicare Attorney, Medicare Audits, NC, NC DHHS, NCTracks, North Carolina, OAH, Office of Administrative Hearings, Program Integrity, Provider Medicaid Contracts, Suspension of Medicaid Payments, Tax Dollars, Tentative Notices of Overpayment and tagged Alleged Overpayments, Attorney client privilege, Division of Medical Assistance, DMA, Employee issues, Extrapolations, Former employee, Health care provider, Medicaid, Medicaid Attorney; Medicaid Lawyer; Medicare Attorney Medicare Lawyer, Medicaid Audits, Medicaid Reimbursments, Medicaid Services, Medicare, Medicare Audits, Medicare Reimbursements, NC DHHS, North Carolina, Tentative Notices of Overpayment.
 Bookmark the permalink.
 2 Comments.